Carnegie Hall Backage, NYC

 Christine Lamprea, Artist-Teacher of Cello, Longy School of Music

-A native of Hong Kong, Tsun-yuet Emmanuel Kwok has appeared as a soloist in Europe, Asia, and the United States.
-He has performed in over 30 world premieres of contemporary music and made his Carnegie Hall solo debut in June 2023.
-As a recitalist and soloist, Kwok is frequently invited for solo and chamber recitals in the Dallas-Fort Worth area, as well as solo appearances with orchestras including the Mesquite Symphony Orchestra, The Greater North Texas Youth Orchestra, Mansfield Philharmonic, Flower Mound Symphony Orchestra, Coppell Community Orchestra, Collegium Musicum Hong Kong, Hong Kong Academy of Performing Arts Academy Orchestra, and Hong Kong Baptist University Symphony Orchestra.
-In the 2024-25 season, Kwok's major cello projects include performing the Dvorak Cello Concerto with Johnny Fuller directing the New Life Symphony Orchestra, the Beethoven Triple Concerto with pianist Eldred Marshall and violinist Seowon Lee, under the baton of Felix Torres with the Mesquite Symphony Orchestra, and hosting a cello choir performance at Carnegie Hall in New York.
+A native of Hong Kong, Tsun-yuet Emmanuel Kwok has established an international career as a soloist, recitalist, and chamber musician.
+He has performed across Europe, Asia, and the United States, including more than 30 world premieres of contemporary music, and made his Carnegie Hall solo debut in June 2023.
+Frequently invited to perform in the Dallas-Fort Worth area, Kwok has appeared as a soloist with orchestras such as the Mesquite Symphony Orchestra, Greater North Texas Youth Orchestra, Mansfield Philharmonic, Flower Mound Symphony Orchestra, Coppell Community Orchestra, Collegium Musicum Hong Kong, Hong Kong Academy of Performing Arts Academy Orchestra, and Hong Kong Baptist University Symphony Orchestra.
+Recent and upcoming projects include performing the Dvořák Cello Concerto with the New Life Symphony Orchestra under Johnny Fuller, the Beethoven Triple Concerto with pianist Eldred Marshall and violinist Seowon Lee under Felix Torres with the Mesquite Symphony Orchestra, hosting a cello choir performance at Carnegie Hall, and a recital tour with awarded pianist Xinzhuo Li in the season 2025-26.

-Kwok is an active orchestral cellist and is currently a Dallas Chamber Symphony and McKinney Philharmonic Orchestra member.
-He also regularly performs with orchestras and ensembles including the East Texas Symphony Orchestra, Plano Symphony Orchestra, Irving Symphony Orchestra, New Texas Sinfonia, and the Texas Cellos.
-He has previously served as principal cellist of the McKinney Philharmonic Orchestra and as a member of the Hong Kong New Philharmonic, Collegium Musicum Hong Kong, and Hong Kong Chinese Orchestra.
-Kwok has received awards including 1st prize in the Hong Kong Music Festival and 2nd prize in the National Competition of Asia.
-In addition to his classical performances, he has collaborated with worship ministries and pop singers in Southeast Asia and has recorded more than ten albums as a solo cellist.
-He also holds a position at Prime Music Institute as Artist-in-Residence.
+An active orchestral musician, Kwok currently serves as Assistant Principal Cellist of the McKinney Philharmonic Orchestra and is a member of both the Dallas Chamber Symphony and the Texarkana Symphony Orchestra.
+He also performs regularly with the East Texas Symphony Orchestra, Plano Symphony Orchestra, Irving Symphony Orchestra, New Texas Sinfonia, and the Texas Cellos.
+His distinctions include First Prize at the Hong Kong Music Festival and Second Prize at the National Competition of Asia.
+Beyond classical performance, Kwok has collaborated with worship ministries and pop artists across Southeast Asia, recording more than ten albums as a solo cellist.
+He also holds the position of Artist-in-Residence at Prime Music Institute.